InfiniteLoopAlchemist/CritMatic/README.md

 - Configuration options for more fonts, colors and more.
 - Chat Messages are gold for crits.
 - Crit-log by level and ability.
-- Customizing the Crit/Normal/Heal notification message and sounds.
+- Customizing the Crit/Normal/Heal notification message
 - Option to disable the Crit/Normal/Heal notification message and sounds.
 - Option to disable the CritMatic tooltip information.
 - option to move the CritMatic Crit/Normal/Heal notification message.